-The Board will on an annual basis, submit a proposal for Directors' Fees as a lump sum for shareholders' approval.
+The Board will, on an annual basis, submit a proposal for Directors' Fees as a lump sum for shareholders' approval.
 The sum to be paid to each of the Independent directors shall be determined by his contribution to the Company, taking into account factors such as efforts and time spent as well as his responsibilities on the Board.
-Generally, directors who undertake additional duties as chairman and/or members of the Board Committees will receive higher fees because of their additional responsibilities.
+Generally, directors who undertake additional duties as chairman and/or members of the Board Committees will receive higher fees for their additional responsibilities.

-The Board will be recommending proposed Directors' Fees amounting to S\$185,000/- for the financial year ended 31 December 2014 (31 December 2013: \$86,667/-, being prorated for the year from the date of appointment of the Directors).
+The Board will be recommending proposed Directors' Fees amounting to \$185,000/- for the financial year ended 31 December 2015 (2014: \$185,000/-).